-In the Capital City, we find reason to celebrate throughout the year, but carnival time is a season you simply can’t miss!
-When in town for Mardi Gras, join us for the annual Spanish Town Parade, where locals and visitors alike set aside the normal Mardi Gras colors of purple, green and gold for all shades of pink.
+In Baton Rouge, we find many reasons to celebrate throughout the year, but carnival time is a season you simply can’t miss!
+When in town for Mardi Gras, join us for the annual Spanish Town Mardi Gras Parade, where locals and visitors alike set aside the normal Mardi Gras colors of purple, green and gold for all shades of pink.

 Don’t be surprised if you see a lot of pink flamingos adorning lawns, businesses or the LSU University Lakes!
 This symbol represents the annual parade and the Spanish Town residents’ celebration of their community.
 So grab your pink attire and get ready to celebrate a carnival tradition in Spanish Town style!

 If you come to Baton Rouge during Mardi Gras, you may find yourself asking, “Am I seeing pink?”
 Stay calm.
-Just head Downtown or through Mid City and you’ll probably spot them—giant wooden flamingos peeking out of City Park Lake or propped against houses and windows, some even wearing bow ties or masks.
-The migration has begun... and it can only mean one thing: the Spanish Town Parade is coming.
+Head downtown or through Mid City and you’ll probably spot them—giant wooden flamingos peeking out of City Park Lake or propped against houses and windows, some even wearing bow ties or masks.
+The migration has begun, and it can only mean one thing: the Spanish Town Mardi Gras Parade is coming.

 Whether you’re in town for Mardi Gras or any other season, there’s plenty to see and do for those looking for a little color and creativity in Baton Rouge.

 Mardi Gras in Baton Rouge is an annual celebration attended by thousands each year who join in and experience the exciting activities hosted in the Red Stick.
 Known for being…